CCCSBuffet/pk_do_not_be_afraid/lib/libs.md

 There are two ways of making system calls:

 1) making them directly
-2) making them via a stubbed proxy
+2) making them via a stubbed proxy or wrapper

-The second way is identical to calling user-land library functions.
+The second way is identical to calling user-land library functions and is how higher level languages make system calls.

-Here is an example:
+Here is an example calling a stub or user-land wrapper function:

 ```asm
         .global main                                                    // 1